coderefinery/github-without-command-line/_sources/index.md.txt

 This tutorial provides a brief but hands-on introduction to Git and GitHub to exercise useful workflows within GitHub.
-Git is a version control system which allows files and data to be tracked synchronized, which allows collaboration and reproducible.
+Git is a version control system which allows files and data to be tracked synchronized, which allows collaboration and reproducibility.
 GitHub is a popular website that stores these repositories.

-This tutorial avoids using the command line.
+**This tutorial avoids using the command line**.
 Instead, we will practice collaborating and sharing using either the GitHub website or GitHub desktop application.
 Why?
 Because for many cases, it is enough.
 Especially if you are contributing to existing non-code projects, this may be the